hideyukiinada/od/README.md

 # (Work-in-Progress page.
 Not ready for consumption!)
 Object Detection

+Object detection is used to automatically identify the position of objects in an image.
+This is a huge advance comparing with image classification which only provides the class of an object.
+If you use pre-trained model, it is really easy to do this, but you can only classify the location of objects the model was trained for.
+For example, the below photo shows images of puppies with my dog Aimee at a puppy social.
+Though all puppies were detected, they are all marked as a dog, and you don't know which one is Aimee.
+For you to detect an object that was not in the model, then more steps are needed.

+Specifically logical steps are:
+1. Obtain the machine learning software
+2. Verify that object detection works with sample images
+3. Create your own dataset for object detection
+5. Download the pre-trained model to use as a base
+7. Train the model with your dataset
+8. Export the weights after the training
+9. Run prediction with the weights

 I started working on playing with object detection using TensorFlow's object detection API, so I'll use this page to record steps I have taken.
 This is still work in progress and this note is for me so that I won't forget the steps I had to take.

 I believe the complete steps to re-train the model for your custom dataset seem to be: